Ceheiss/monochrome/_posts/2019-10-28-scheme-is-quite-crazy.md

 Interesting right?

 Well, why my gibberish?
 Because for someone who has only been exposed to Javascript, a bit of Python, and even less C, Scheme surely looks completely different, not only syntactically, but in the way the language is structured and how parts work with each other.
-Today I started reading “The Little Schemer”, and these are the things I learned by experimenting with the very first chapter.
+Today I started reading *"The Little Schemer"*, and these are the things I learned by experimenting with the very first chapter.

 First thing it caught my attention was that everything is prefixed, even addition.
-The structure being (operator operand1 operand2…) so even a basic `2 + 2`, with infix notation, would be `(+ 2 2)` in Scheme.
-Actually I regard that very good, since it makes you wrap your head around that +, - ,* are functions, so it makes sense to write the function and then the arguments, like doing `sum(2, 2)` in Javascript (provided you define sum).
+The structure being *(operator operand1 operand2…)* so even a basic `2 + 2`, with infix notation, would be `(+ 2 2)` in Scheme.
+Actually I regard that very good, since it makes you wrap your head around that `+, - ,*` are functions, so it makes sense to write the function and then the arguments, like doing `sum(2, 2)` in Javascript (provided you define sum).
 Also, no comma to separate values, empty space will do the trick.

 #### Building Blocks